lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To search for a particular password type the password you are searching for in the :guilabel:`Search Password` text box at the top.

+To delete a password you do not use anymore right click on it and select :menuselection:`Delete` or press the trash can button with an :guilabel:`X` button.

 Version
 -------
 Lubuntu ships with version 1.2.3 of QtPass.